Booth Falls Trail to Booth Lake Hike

 If you want to stretch your Booth Lake adventure beyond a day hike, opportunities for dispersed backcountry camping along the trail are plentiful and free.
 You don’t need a permit to camp in Eagles Nest Wilderness.

-Visit the Booth Lake Trail AllTrails page to for current trail conditions and information from fellow hikers.
+Visit the Booth Lake Trail AllTrails page for current trail conditions and information from fellow hikers.

 If you decide to camp along the Booth Lake Trail or beyond, prepare adequately ahead of time.
 Scout out potential camping destinations, research the trail, study the forecast, pack enough food, and bring a backpack full of quality, lightweight gear.